EOL/publishing/doc/api.md

 ## Invoking API methods

-Individual API services are all under `/service/` (singular).
+Individual API services all have URLs starting `https://eol.org/service/` (singular).

-Services are invoked using HTTP, either from a browser, using a command line tool such as `curl` or `wget`, or a library such as `requests` in python.
+Services are invoked using HTTPS.

-With each request, it is necessary to provide the token in an HTTP `Authorization:` header.
+With each request, it is necessary to provide the token in an HTTP `Authorization:` header, preceded by `JWT`.
 For example:

     Authorization: JWT eyJ0eXAzczOzJZUzZ1NzJ9.eyJ1c2VyZjoTA1QWJsZzfQ.Xf5FSA2P_lJBGyBYGTsRPczAkg